 Are tabletop grills only for cooking small amounts of food?

 You can cook a fair amount of food at a time on a tabletop grill.
-Especially if you opt for a model with a wide cooking surface that can accommodate several servings of food simultaneously.
-For large food items, make sure that there is also enough space in between one and the other so they won’t stick together while cooking.
+Especially if you opt for a model with a wide cooking surface that simultaneously accommodates several servings of food, for large food items, make sure that there is enough space between one and the other so they won’t stick together while cooking.

-What are the safety measures that should be done while using a tabletop grill?
+What safety measures should be taken while using a tabletop grill?